-How many levels should you include on your bump-it-up wall?
+How many levels should you display on your bump-it-up wall?
 Three?
 Five?
 Ten?

 Evidence on how many levels to include on your bump-it-up wall is scarce.
 We know that a single worked example has an effect size of 0.58 according to John Hattie.
 This is valuable evidence that even one worked example helps students to reach their goals.